Basis of Presentation and Significant Accounting Policies

 Accounts receivable include amounts due from customers for services performed or goods sold.
 The Company grants credit to customers in the ordinary course of business and generally does not require collateral.
 Prior to granting credit to customers, the Company analyzes the potential customer’s risk profile by utilizing a credit report, analyzing macroeconomic factors and using its knowledge of the industry, among other factors.
 Most areas in the continental United States in which the Company operates provide for a mechanic’s lien against the property on which the service is performed if the lien is filed within the statutorily specified time frame.
 Customer balances are generally considered delinquent if unpaid by the 30th day following the invoice date and credit privileges may be revoked if balances remain unpaid.
 Interest on delinquent accounts receivable is recognized in other income when chargeable and collectability is reasonably assured.

 During the period October 2017 through March 2019, the Company provided infrastructure services in Puerto Rico under master services agreements entered into by Cobra Acquisitions LLC (“Cobra”), one of the Company’s subsidiaries, with the Puerto Rico Electric Power Authority (“PREPA”) to perform repairs to PREPA’s electrical grid as a result of Hurricane Maria.
-During the three and nine months ended September 30, 2022 and the three and nine months ended September 30, 2021, the Company charged interest on delinquent accounts receivable pursuant to the terms of its agreements with PREPA totaling $10.5 million and $30.5 million, respectively, and $9.3 million and $27.0 million, respectively.
-These amounts are included in “other income (expense), net” on the unaudited condensed consolidated statement of comprehensive income (loss).
-Included in “accounts receivable, net” on the unaudited condensed consolidated balance sheets as of September 30, 2022 and December 31, 2021 were interest charges of $141.3 million and $110.8 million, respectively.
+During the three months ended March 31, 2022 and 2021, the Company charged interest on delinquent accounts receivable pursuant to the terms of its agreements with PREPA totaling $9.9 million and $8.7 million, respectively.
+These amounts are included in “other, net” on the unaudited condensed consolidated statement of comprehensive loss.
+Included in “accounts receivable, net” on the unaudited condensed consolidated balance sheets as of March 31, 2022 and December 31, 2021 were interest charges of $120.7 million and $110.8 million, respectively.

 The Company regularly reviews receivables and provides for expected losses through an allowance for doubtful accounts.
 In evaluating the level of established reserves, the Company makes judgments regarding its customers’ ability to make required payments, economic events and other factors.
 As the financial condition of customers changes, circumstances develop, or additional information becomes available, adjustments to the allowance for doubtful accounts may be required.
 In the event the Company expects that a customer may not be able to make required payments, the Company would increase the allowance through a charge to income in the period in which that determination is made.
 If it is determined that previously reserved amounts are collectible, the Company would decrease the allowance through a credit to income in the period in which that determination is made.
 Uncollectible accounts receivable are periodically charged against the allowance for doubtful accounts once a final determination is made regarding their collectability.

-Following is a roll forward of the allowance for doubtful accounts for the year ended December 31, 2021 and the nine months ended September 30, 2022 (in thousands):
+Following is a roll forward of the allowance for doubtful accounts for the year ended December 31, 2021 and the three months ended March 31, 2022 (in thousands):

 The Company’s subsidiaries Stingray Pressure Pumping LLC (“Stingray Pressure Pumping”) and Muskie Proppant LLC (“Muskie”) were party to a pressure pumping contract and a sand supply contract, respectively, with Gulfport Energy Corporation (“Gulfport”).
 On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
 See Notes 3 and 18 for additional information.
 Following is a roll forward of the allowance for doubtful accounts specifically related to Gulfport (in thousands):

 The Company believes all amounts charged to PREPA, including interest charged on delinquent accounts receivable, were in accordance with the terms of the contracts.
 Further, there have been multiple reviews prepared by or on behalf of FEMA that have concluded that the amounts Cobra charged PREPA were reasonable, that PREPA adhered to Puerto Rican legal statutes regarding emergency situations, and that PREPA engaged in a reasonable procurement process.
 As noted above, in May 2021 FEMA raised two contract compliance issues and concluded that $47 million in costs were not eligible under the contract.
-PREPA, however, has filed an appeal of the entire $47 million.
-FEMA approved the appeal in part and denied the appeal in part.
-FEMA found that staffing costs of $24.4 million are eligible for funding.
-The Company believes these receivables are collectible and no allowance was deemed necessary at September 30, 2022 or December 31, 2021.
+PREPA, however, has filed an appeal of the entire $47 million, which is currently pending.
+The Company believes these receivables are collectible and no allowance was deemed necessary at March 31, 2022 or December 31, 2021.
 However, in the event PREPA (i) does not have or does not obtain the funds necessary to satisfy its obligations to Cobra under the contracts, (ii) obtains the necessary funds but refuses to pay the amounts owed to the Company or (iii) otherwise does not pay amounts owed to the Company for services performed, the receivable may not be collectible.

 Concentrations of Credit Risk and Significant Customers

 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents in excess of federally insured limits and trade receivables.
-Following is a summary of our significant customers based on percentages of total accounts receivable balances at September 30, 2022 and December 31, 2021 and percentages of total revenues derived for the three and nine months ended September 30, 2022 and 2021:
+Following is a summary of our significant customers based on percentages of total accounts receivable balances at March 31, 2022 and December 31, 2021 and percentages of total revenues derived for the three months ended March 31, 2022 and 2021:

 a.Customer A is a third-party customer.
 Revenues and the related accounts receivable balances earned from Customer A were derived from the Company’s infrastructure services segment.
 Accounts receivable for Customer A also includes receivables due for interest charged on delinquent accounts receivable.